purdue-onchip/gds2Para/purdue_install.md

 # Instructions Specific to Purdue ECN Machines
 Please follow these instructions for a more complete deployment on Red Hat Enterprise Linux (RHEL) machines at Purdue University maintained by the Engineering Computer Network (ECN).
+There are a number of nonuniformities that cause subtle, pernicious failures when attempting to deploy this code for yourself, but this guide attempts to address them as they are discovered.
 These instructions do **not** apply to any users outside Purdue University.

 ## Developers
 Please direct all questions, bug reports, and issues relating to installing or running this software at Purdue University  to the primary maintainer: